 Whitsuntide at South Pier

-This wonderful clip of Blackpool Victoria Pier is part of the Mitchell and Kenyon Collection, from the British Film Institute.
-The voice-over explains it was filmed at Whitsuntide in May 1904.
+This wonderful clip of Blackpool Victoria Pier is part of the Mitchell and Kenyon Collection, from the British Film Institute, filmed at Whitsuntide in May 1904.
 Watch the holiday makers promenading in their Sunday Best – not just to enjoy the bracing sea air, but also for the camera.
+Photography was a very new invention and a big novelty at the time.

 An Upmarket Pier

 Did you know?
-That back in its early days, ‘Victoria Pier’ was thought to be more ‘upmarket’ than it’s neighbours.
-Similar to North Pier, there wasn’t much entertainment to be found there.
-Rather it was a place to promenade and enjoy the views.
+In its early days, ‘Victoria Pier’ was considered to be more ‘upmarket’ than it’s neighbours.
+A place to promenade and enjoy the views, similar to North Pier, without much entertainment.

 When did Victoria Pier become South Pier?